Find out how you can quickly rack up Rapid Rewards points through all the special deals offered by Southwest Airlines.

 13. Book hotel stays through Rocketmiles

 Rocketmiles offers Rapid Rewards members bonuses between 1,000 and 10,000 Rapid Rewards points per night (or more) on stays booked directly through Rocketmiles.
-Depending on the hotel and the number of nights you book, a few Rocketmiles reservations could, well, rocket you toward Companion Pass qualification in just a few stays.
+Depending on the hotel and the number of nights you book, a few Rocketmiles reservations could, well, rocket you toward a free ride on Southwest.

 14. Complete e-Rewards surveys

 One quick way to earn a few points to top off your account is by filling out market research surveys through e-Rewards.
-While the process is time-consuming in exchange for a relatively small number of points, this is an easy way to keep your activity up so that you don’t lose the Rapid Rewards points in your account, since they expire after 24 months of inactivity.
+While the process is time-consuming in exchange for a relatively small number of points.

 e-Rewards Currency can be redeemed for Rapid Rewards points in increments of: